 The Hongwu pref. and Ming memorials have been removed from the early Qing adaptation by Gu Ding.
-The 1691 chongbian features notable differences with the 1689 edition sponsored by Xia Zhangqi: the 1691 “Eight articles” use much of the 1689 fanli but are more extended and differently organized; the mention of Xia’s sponsorship has disappeared.
+The 1691 chongbian features notable differences with the 1689 ed. sponsored by Xia Zhangqi: the 1691 “Eight articles” use much of the 1689 fanli but have been expanded and differently organized; the mention of Xia’s sponsorship has disappeared.
 The commentary seems to be essentially the same in the two versions, but with some rewriting and changes in wording from one to the other, usually in the direction of a more flowery style.
-While Wang Kentang’s authorship is reflected in the title of Gu Ding’s adaptation, only four collators and arrangers, including Gu Ding as “chongbian”, are mentioned at the head of the chapters (in the 1691 chongbian; there is no mention at all in the 1689 ed.), and Wang Qiao is no longer cited.
-Contrary to the Ming version, the text of the Code is no longer quoted: only the commentary appears, most often introduced by the words 釋曰, discussing each paragraph of a statute one by one when applying.
-Even the tables in j. shou (tuzhu: five punishments, degrees of mourning, eight characters, six spoils, redemption rates, compensations for people unjustly punished) are represented by their sole titles, followed by lengthy commentaries (Wang Kentang’s original version has no commentary to the tables).
-Likewise, in the body of the work only the titles of the statutes are given, immediately followed by the commentary; substatutes are mentioned, but not quoted in full.
-It also appears that Gu mixed up the texts of the substatutes and of Wang’s commentaries, made various cuts, and generally tried to make the text simpler and easier to follow by giving prominence to Wang’s commentary at the expense of the law itself; besides, Gu Ding’s “eight articles” indicate that he rearranged the order of the entries to follow the order of the Qing Code promulgated in 1646.
-He Qinhua’s comparisons further show that he also replaced “Ming” with “Qing” in the text and did other such necessary—in his time—adaptations (not without mistakenly allowing some specific Ming features to stay, as noted by Ch’en Fu-mei [see below]).
-Gu specifies that he added the three texts appended in juan mo (two in the 1689 version).
-In general, the Lüli jianshi’s contents and style of commentary were very influential both in the late Ming and—thanks to Gu Ding’s revival of the text—during the entire Qing.
-It also established the standard explanation for the so-called “eight characters” (lifen bazi zhi yi 例分八字之義)—grammatical words whose interpretation is crucial for understanding correctly the text of the law.
-Wang Kentang’s explanations and commentaries were systematically printed above the relevant statutes and substatutes in the Da Qing lü jianshi hechao (q.v.).
+While Wang Kentang’s authorship is reflected in the title of Gu Ding’s adaptation, in the 1691 chongbian only four collators and arrangers, including Gu Ding as “chongbian,” are mentioned in chapter captions (there is no mention at all in the 1689 ed.); Wang Qiao is no longer mentioned.
+An important difference from the Ming version is that the text of the Code is absent: only the commentary appears.
+Even the tables in j. 首 (圖註: five punishments, degrees of mourning, eight characters, six spoils, redemption rates, compensations for people unjustly punished) are represented by their sole titles, followed by lengthy commentaries.
+(Wang Kentang’s original version has no commentary to the tables.)
+In the body of the work only the titles of the statutes are given, immediately followed by the commentary, most often introduced by the words shi yue 釋曰, discussing each paragraph of a statute one by one when necessary; substatutes are mentioned, but not quoted in full.
+It also appears that Gu mixed up the substatutes and Wang’s commentaries, made various cuts, and generally tried to make the text simpler and easier to follow by giving prominence to Wang’s commentary at the expense of the law itself; besides, Gu Ding’s “eight articles” indicate that he rearranged the order of the entries to follow the order of the Qing Code promulgated in 1646.
+He also replaced “Ming” with “Qing” in the text and did other such necessary—in his time—adaptations (not without mistakenly allowing some specific Ming features to stay, as noted by Ch’en Fu-mei [see below]).
+He specifies that he added the three texts appended in j. 末.
+In a general way, the Lüli jianshi’s contents and style of commentary were extremely influential both in the late Ming and—thanks to Gu Ding’s revival of the text—during the entire Qing.
+Wang Kentang’s work also established the standard explanation for the so-called “eight characters” (例分八字之義)—words with special syntactic importance whose interpretation is crucial for understanding correctly the text of the law.
+Wang’s explanations and commentaries were systematically printed above the relevant statutes and substatutes in the 1705 Da Qing lü jianshi hechao (q.v.).
 For a different early-Qing adaptation of Wang Kentang’s commentary, see under Da Qing lü jianshi.